Tilko/SerDesJavaDataModelGenerator/README.md

   MyDependentType(Accessor<String, Integer, MyReferencedType> myParamName):
     c: keysFor(myParamName)

-  ## Use the "this" keyword to pass the whole instance of the currently defined type:
-  RootType2:
-    a: MyDependentType(this)
-    b: Dict<String>
-  MyDependentType(Accessor<RootType2> myParamName):
-    a: keysFor(myParamName.b.?)
 ```
 In the previous "Accessor<...>", the n-1 first type parameters are the keys (inputs) types
 and the last type is the output type of the accessor, from this output type you can create a deepest accessor in an other "constructor" or "keysFor" function (ie: keysFor(myParamName.?.?)).